meilisearch/specifications/text/0118-search-api.md

 - Type: Integer
 - Required: True

-Return the total number of candidates for the search query.
+Returns the total number of candidates for the search query.

 ##### 1.2.2.5 `exhaustiveNbHits`